dataclay/cli-tools/README.md

 1. Start a command prompt
 2. Navigate to a directory that contains a Templater-compatible AEP file, a configured `templater-options.json`  and the `template.bat` file.
 3. Type `templater "CC 2015"` and press Enter to have have Templater interpret the configuration in the `templater-options.json` file and launch After Effects CC 2015.
 A copy of `Templater 2.jsxbin` is added to your project directory.
+Type `templater "CC 2015" ui` to do the same but launch After Effects with a user interface.
 4. Wait for Templater to complete versioning and tasks as specified within options' file `tasks` key.
 If you get unexpected results, consult the `templater.log` file to see any messages Templater logged.

 #Troubleshooting the Templater CLI